In the aftermath of Panda/Penguin many webmasters are struggling as they decide which linking strategies to use now.

-But this does not mean things are hopeless.
+But this doesn't mean things are hopeless.
 An ironic result of the renewed focus on creating quality content is that many sites are missing out on link opportunities that are not based on having hundreds of pages of stellar content.

 Here’s the scenario.
 You operate a farm equipment parts store.
 You sell new, used, and rebuilt combine parts, tractor parts, and farm equipment.
 Exciting things like Return Pans, Wood Bearing Blocks, Keystock and Slotted Grates.
 You even have Conventional and Rotary Concaves.
 You’ve been in business fifty years, you know your clients, they know you, and they are not eagerly anticipating your every tweet, could care less about your rss feed, and darn sure don’t have time for Facebook or your blog.
 Why?
 Because they are business growing, cultivating, and harvesting the stuff you and I eat every day.